-The quarry as it is now covers about 1,000 square meters (everything is inside a roughly 30x30-meter fence) though additional areas were destroyed when the highway was built.
-The similar Khao Hin Tat Ancient Quarry (which I intend to visit soon) sits less than a kilometer away across the highway.
+The quarry as it is now covers about 1,000 square meters (everything is inside a roughly 30x30-meter fence) on a hill called Khao Herb, though additional area was destroyed when the highway was built.
+The similar Khao Hin Tat Ancient Quarry that sits a kilometer away as the crow flies across the highway.

 It's a safe assumption that the Khmer used the stone from here for nearby temples including Prasat Hin Muang Kaek, Prasat Hin Muang Khao, and Prasat Ban Bu Yai.
 The blocks would have been sent to the building sites on rafts along the Lam Takhong river, which is less than two kilometers north of the quarry.

 Location – Tambon Lat Bua Khao, Amphoe Si Khio, Nakhon Ratchasima Province

 Other names – Mo Jabok Quarry (แหล่งตัดหินมอจะบก), Si Khio Stone Quarry Site (แหล่งหินตัดสีคิ้ว), Si Khiu, Si Khiew